MahApps/mahapps.com/input/docs/controls/dropdownbutton.md

 ### Giving the items a command

 Each `MenuItem` gets one entry from the `ItemsSource` as its `DataContext`, so a command on the item has to reach back out of that context.
-An `ItemContainerStyle` is the usual way:
+An `ItemContainerStyle` is the usual way, and the way out is through the menu:

 ```xml
 <mah:DropDownButton Content="Genres"